Roman aqueduct: Farming

 Between 65 and 90% of the Roman Empire's population was involved in some form of agricultural work.
 Water was possibly the most important variable in the agricultural economy of the Mediterranean world.
 Roman Italy's natural fresh-water sources – springs, streams, rivers and lakes – were abundant in some places, entirely absent in others.
 Rainfall was unpredictable.
 Water tended to be scarce when most needed during the warm, dry summer growing season.
 Farmers whose villas or estates were near a public aqueduct could draw, under license, a specified quantity of aqueduct water for irrigation at a predetermined time, using a bucket let into the conduit via the inspection hatches; this was intended to limit the depletion of water supply to users further down the gradient, and help ensure a fair distribution among competitors at the time when water was most needed and scarce.
 Columella recommends that any farm should contain a "never failing" spring, stream or river; but acknowledges that not every farm did.

 Farmland without a reliable summer water-source was virtually worthless.
-During the growing season, the water demand of a "modest local" irrigation system might consume as much water as the city of Rome; and the livestock whose manure fertilised the fields must be fed and watered all year round.
+During the growing season, a "modest local" irrigation system might consume as much water as the city of Rome; and the livestock whose manure fertilised the fields must be fed and watered all year round.
 At least some Roman landowners and farmers relied in part or whole on aqueduct water to raise crops as their primary or sole source of income but the fraction of aqueduct water involved can only be guessed at.
 More certainly, the creation of municipal and city aqueducts brought a growth in the intensive and efficient suburban market-farming of fragile, perishable commodities such as flowers (for perfumes, and for festival garlands), grapes, vegetables and orchard fruits; and of small livestock such as pigs and chickens, close to the municipal and urban markets.